 Processing of permanent visas can take up to 12 months, so it’s wise to plan ahead and give yourself lots of time to make the necessary arrangements.
 Moreover, visa applications are not cheap and successful applicants will have to pay the government around £2000 before emigrating.

 International Removals to Australia

 Relocation to Australia from the UK will require shipping your possessions.
 If this is a long-term move then it is recommended that a container is used to ship your belongings.
 In most cases, sea freight shipping will take between 8-12 weeks, however, if essential goods are needed as soon as possible, air freight might be the best option.

 The cost of moving your belongings to Australia will depend on the size and amount of possessions you wish to take.
 Many removals experts will offer ‘part load’ services, which effectively means sharing the vehicle with other goods and therefore splitting the costs of the move too, making the process that bit cheaper.
 However, if you have a lot of stuff, this might not be a feasible option.

 To make the process as stress-free as you can do, it’s important to choose an expert company which specialises in international removals and has shipped to your destination thousands of times before.
-You can check out whether they’re legitimate and trustworthy by looking at online review sites and asking people in forums, whilst also ensuring they are BAR, IAM and ISO 9001 accredited.
+You can check out whether they’re legitimate and trustworthy by looking at online review sites and asking people in forums, whilst also ensuring they are IAM, ISO 14001 and ISO 9001 accredited.